What to consider when arranging a funeral or cremation in Louisiana

 A grave marker cannot ordinarily be erected until some months after a burial.
 This allows the earth to settle and ensures that once erected the headstone will not subside.
 Cemeteries generally have their own regulations that dictate what is allowed in terms of types of grave markers.
 It is wise to carefully check the cemetery rules before purchasing a memorial marker.
 However, you should not have to purchase a marker from the cemetery if you do not wish to.

-Can I pre-plan a funeral in Louisiana?
+Can I pre-plan a funeral/ cremation in Louisiana?

-Yes, and pre-planning your funeral alleviates family of both the difficult decisions and the financial burden of funeral expenses.
+Yes, and pre-planning your funeral alleviates the family of both the difficult decisions and the financial burden of funeral expenses.
 You can make pre-need funeral arrangements direct with a funeral home or purchase burial insurance.

 What you DO need to consider is how safely you are investing your money.
 Although purchasing a funeral plan may secure your funeral wishes, funeral prices are not as fixed as they once were.
 With the growth in cremation, the cost for a funeral could actually be coming down.
 Any funds invested into a funeral contract are put into a trust fund.

 Another funeral planning alternative is to document your wishes and put aside the appropriate funds in a POD Payable on Death account or a Totten Trust.
-This enables family to access the funds at the time of need and make the funeral arrangements, but you keep in control of your monies and any accrued interest.
+This enables a family to access the funds at the time of need and make the funeral arrangements, but you keep in control of your monies and any accrued interest.
 Read more in our article ‘What is my best and safest option for putting aside money for a funeral’.

 Can I donate my body to science in Louisiana?

 Yes, donating your body to science can be a great way to take care of your disposition without any funeral expenses.
-Most of the national organizations that deal with full body donation handle everything from the moment you notify them of the death, including collecting the body, the donation, the free cremation and the return of the cremated remains to the family a few weeks later.
+Most of the national organizations that deal with full-body donation handle everything from the moment you notify them of the death, including collecting the body, the donation, the free cremation, and the return of the cremated remains to the family a few weeks later.
 It is worth noting that a donation cannot always be accepted at the time of death, so you should have an alternative plan in reserve.
 Check out our Body Donation section.

 If you find yourself liable to make funeral arrangements for a lost loved one, and you do not have sufficient funds, this can be very distressing.
 There is very limited financial aid for funerals and this varies by parish.
 In such cases the coroner may make arrangements with a funeral home and costs should not exceed the actual minimal cost of a burial.
 Generally, a fixed amount is set that the parish or state will pay for pauper burial assistance.
 The state is responsible for the disposition of indigents or any individual who becomes a responsibility of Louisiana.
 You need to contact your parish human services or social services to find out what help may be available.